Homicide Act 1957: Abnormality of the mind

 Intoxication may not constitute an abnormality of the mind unless the craving for alcohol has become involuntary (R v Tandy [1989]).
-The Coroners and Justice Act [2009] s52(1) amended the Homicide Act 1957 to use the phrase "abnormal mental functioning" instead of "abnormal mind" to highlight the psychological focus of this defence.
+The Coroners and Justice Act 2009 s.
+52(1) amended the Homicide Act 1957 to use the phrase "abnormal mental functioning" instead of "abnormal mind" to highlight the psychological focus of this defence.

 Substantial impairment of mental responsibility

 There must be a "substantial" impairment of mental responsibility.
 Whether the impairment is "substantial" is defined either according to a common-sense standard or as "more than some trivial degree of impairment but less than total impairment" (R v Lloyd [1967]).

-Section 3 - Provocation
+Section 3 – Provocation

 Provocation can be distinguished from diminished responsibility which recognises a reduction in culpability because the defendant does not have the capacity to choose whether to break the law or not.
 The defence of provocation was based on the argument that a person who was so provoked as to completely lose their self-control should not be punished in the same way as those who murder wilfully.
 The defence was available under common law where the accused was provoked to lose his self-control.
 Provocation could be caused by things done or things the accused heard or said himself.
 The jury then decided whether the provocation would have been sufficient to cause a reasonable man to lose his self-control.
 If so, the charge could be reduced from murder to voluntary manslaughter.
 The accused needed adduce only prima facie evidence of provocation.
 It was then up to the prosecution to prove beyond reasonable doubt that the accused was not provoked.
 Two conditions had to be satisfied: